ArmoredTurtle/SUSBurner/README.md

 - 80% scaled Stealthburner that fit's the tiny Vorons like the V0 (more information below)
 - 4020 for Part-cooling (like from the Afterburner) and 3010 for Hotend-cooling
-- CW2 extruder with adapted internals to for the small formfactor
+- CW2 extruder with adapted internals to for the small formfactor _now legacy_
+- SUS-HGX extruder is not the suggested extruder
 - Full size nozzle LEDs - same as for his big brother
 - Full size logo LED
 - Filament cutter based on standard FilamATrix/Filametrix cutters
 - Pre-extruder sensor

 ### Current supported Hotends
-*All hotends are currently in testing *
+*All hotends are currently in testing*
 - "TZ Rapido"
 - Rapido
 - Rapido UHF